mcollovati/vaadin-quarkus/README.md

 # Vaadin+Quarkus example project

+Additional information for this fork:
+This project implements a undertow-servlet extension to enable session replication in redis.
+Make sure your local redis instance is running on redis://localhost:6379 (see https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/#creating-redis-deployment-and-service).

+Access localhost:8080, shutdown the application and access the webpage again.
+Session is restored from redis.

 > Work on this project has been kindly sponsored by [Inacta AG](https://inacta.ch).

 This project runs [Vaadin 14](https://vaadin.com/) on top of [Quarkus](https://quarkus.io/).